 Fully renovated in 2011, the stadium is home to the Vancouver Whitecaps Major League Soccer franchise, the BC Lions Football Club and the BC Sports Hall of Fame.
 It was the host venue for the Opening and Closing Ceremonies of the Vancouver 2010 Olympic Winter Games.

 Situated in the heart of Vancouver's entertainment district, Rogers Arena is one of the most active sports and entertainment venues in North America.
 It has a maximum seating capacity of 20,000 (depending on the event) and over 24,000 sq. ft. of event space.
-Rogers Arena is home to the Vancouver Canucks NHL hockey team, and was the primary hockey venue for the Vancouver 2010 Olympic and Paralympic Winter Games.
+Rogers Arena is home to the Vancouver Canucks NHL hockey team, and was the primary hockey venue for the Vancouver 2010 Olympic Winter Games.

 Twenty minutes from downtown Vancouver, Swangard Stadium is a full-service track and field facility with 4,200 permanent grandstand seats, expandable to 8,000, depending on the event.
 It has towering fir trees to the east and a great view of the mountains to the north offering a fantastic backdrop to its natural grass field that can accommodate a variety of sports.
 It also features an eight lane, 400 metre Olympic regulation oval track.

 Burnaby Lake Sports Complex, located 20 minutes from downtown Vancouver, comprises of Burnaby Lake Sports Complex West, a state-of-the-art facility boasting five artificial grass fields and a 10,000 sq. ft. modern clubhouse; the CG Brown Pool complex with swimming pool and weight room facilities; Burnaby Lake Arena for ice skating; Bill Copeland Sports Centre with its NHL-size ice hockey rink; as well as tennis courts and archery fields.